MindNode Triad

 With MindNode's tag-highlight mode, you can focus on specific tags and discover how certain thoughts and ideas connect.
 Highlighted tags will highlight the relevant nodes while fading the rest into the background.

-To highlight nodes that have a specific tag, tap/click the highlight icon (eye) next to it in the tags tab of the panel (iOS)/sidebar (Mac).
+To highlight nodes that have a specific tag, tap/click the highlight icon (sun) next to it in the tags panel (iPhone)/pop-over in the toolbar (Mac/iPad).

-End highlighting by tapping/clicking the eye icon again.
+End highlighting by tapping/clicking the sun icon again.

-It also works directly on the node; when you click on the tag, a pop-up appears — hover over it, and the eye icon will appear.
-You can now click on the eye icon to highlight/undo highlight.
+It also works directly on the node; when you click on the tag, a pop-over appears.
+You can now click on the sun icon to start/end highlighting.

 If you highlight more than one tag, MindNode will display all the tags in unison.
-But if you only want to see the tags that intersect with each other, tap the Focus icon in the toolbar on iOS (dot with four arrows pointing towards it) or click on the icon with two intersecting circles in the top right-hand of the Tags' sidebar on Mac.
-Now select Intersect.
+But if you only want to see the tags that intersect with each other, switch the control at the bottom of the tag pop-over.
+There you can also end the highlighting of all tags.

 • Mac